lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Online retail customer clustering with K-Means and hierarchical clustering</b></summary>
-The link to this notebook: https://github.com/vincentlam13/code/blob/master/machine-learning/clustering/K-Means/Online%20retail%20clustering.ipynb
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/clustering/K-Means/Online%20retail%20clustering.ipynb)

 The aim of this notebook is to use a cluster the online retail customers for targeted marketing oppurtunities.